madington/madington-starcom-streamedby/readme.md

 **Some of the features**:

-- Dynamically plays the best possible quality stream for each browser using the most modern available codec (AV1, H265, webm etc)
+- Dynamically plays the best possible quality stream for each browser using the most modern available codec (AV1, H265, Vp9 etc)
 - Automatically plays/pauses when the video is on/off screen enabling high quality playthrough statistics
 - Limits total file size to be below 4MB in order to comply with Chromes' Heavy Ad Intervention program.